Strezless-Musick-Prodz/adpn-cli/README.md

 -----------
 Verify that the start URL for an AU submitted by a publisher is valid and can be successfully crawled from the current preservation node.
-Also prepares data to be piped in to `adpn ingest` or `adpn publish` on the ADPNet props server.
+Also prepares data to be piped in to `adpn accept` or `adpn promote` on the ADPNet props server.

 Usage: